batman-nair/ASCII-Imager/README.md

 # Ascii-Imager
 Recreate an image using Ascii characters.

-The main image to ascii conversion code can be done in less than 15 lines of code using python/opencv.
+The core implementation code is less than 15 lines of code using Python/OpenCV.
 You can find the code in `image_to_ascii_mini.py`.

 A JS implementation of the code can be found online [here](https://batman-nair.github.io/ASCII-Imager/).